 The path now turns sharply inland and heads west past the unmarked summit of Black Mountain and then turns toward the two giant Divis transmitters which sit in the saddle between Black Mountain and Divis.
 Close to the masts the ridge trail turns left leaving the vehicle track and crosses a marshy watershed via a long board walk before joining the tarmac access road to the transmitter station.
 Here you turn left and and, after a short distance, right onto the Divis summit service road.

-If following the ridge trail bear right, slightly downhill and continue along a clear surfaced vehicle track with the views of Belfast and the Lough still below.
+Following the branching path to the right, slightly downhill and continue along a clear surfaced vehicle track with the views of Belfast and the Lough still below.

 If you have found the trail rather crowded for your tastes so far, this section is likely to come as a welcome change.
 With fine views and less traffic it is a good section to find a spot for a break or a bite.